HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

 When confronted with the hypotheses, the founder mentioned they had already thought about them before.
 Nevertheless, using his words, the process \textit{``made them explicit and more structured.''}

-Although the results were promising, we observed that the process of cognitive map elicitation was not repeatable, highly dependent on the interviewer instead.
-Besides that, the interviewer felt the lack of guidance on properly conducting this step, as we could observe at the beginning of the interviews.
+Although the results were promising, we observed that the process of cognitive map elicitation was not repeatable because it was highly dependent on the interviewer's experience.
+Besides that, the interviewer felt the lack of guidance on properly conducting this step.
 Another aspect that we observed was the lack of uniformity in the boxes' content: some were concepts or nouns, but others were actions, events.
-Based on that, we improved the technique in a new research cycle.
-Regarding the expected attributes defined in Section~\ref{sec:research_method}, the artifact was useful, easy to use, and effective, but we should improve its qualities: independence to facilitator and clearness.
+Based on that, we improved the technique in the next phase.
+Regarding the expected attributes defined in Section~\ref{sec:research_method}, the artifact was useful, easy to use, and effective, but we should improve its qualities: self-containedness and clarity.